A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

-The main benefit of knowledge-supervised KEPLMs is that they can be implemented with ease without additional network architecture.
-Besides, knowledge can be injected flexibly by deciding the predicted target during pre-training or fine-tuning.
-For instance, SKEP achieves promising results in various sentiment tasks by taking sentiment words as masking targets.
-This is because sentiment analysis depends mainly on sentiment words and word polarity rather than whole texts.
-Another advantage of the method of knowledge injection is that it can leverage the technique of contrastive learning to improve the effectiveness of integration.
-Contrastive learning has recently achieved state-of-the-art performance in the field of NLP, which improves the robustness of models by discriminating the variance.
-KGs can provide specific relationships such as antonyms and synonyms, appropriate as training data for comparative learning.
-For example, ERICA achieves better capture of in-text relational facts by utilizing entity and relation discrimination.
+One major advantage of knowledge-supervised KEPLMs is their ease of implementation without requiring additional network architecture.
+Moreover, they offer flexibility in knowledge injection by choosing the target for prediction during pre-training or fine-tuning.
+For example, SKEP achieves promising results in various sentiment tasks by using sentiment words as masking targets, as sentiment analysis relies primarily on sentiment words and word polarity rather than entire texts.
+Another advantage of the knowledge injection approach is its ability to leverage contrastive learning techniques to enhance integration effectiveness.
+Contrastive learning, which has recently achieved state-of-the-art performance in NLP, enhances model robustness by distinguishing variance.
+Knowledge graphs can provide specific relationships, such as antonyms and synonyms, making them suitable as training data for contrastive learning.
+ERICA, for instance, captures in-text relational facts more effectively by utilizing entity and relation discrimination tasks.